Florida Foster Parents Charged With 700 Counts Of Sex Crimes Against Children

-Florida foster parents Daniel Spurgeon and his wife, Jenise Spurgeon, have been arrested and charged with more than 700 counts of child sexual abuse.
-A total of 300 of the counts involve their 11 biological, adopted, and foster children, some of whom were younger than 12 when the alleged sex crimes occurred in Florence, Alabama.
+Florida foster parents Daniel Spurgeon, and his wife, Jenise Spurgeon, have been arrested and charged with more than 700 counts of child sexual abuse.
+A total of 300 of the counts involve their 11 biological, adopted, and foster children – some of which were younger than 12 when the alleged sex crimes occurred in Florence, Alabama.

-Daniel Spurgeon, 47, and Jenise Spurgeon, 52, were arrested in Cape Coral, Florida, on outstanding warrants from Alabama, where the Florida foster parents had previously lived until 2015, the Daily Mail reports.
+Daniel Spurgeon, 47, and Jenise Spurgeon, 52, were arrested in Cape Coral, Florida on outstanding warrants from Alabama – where the Florida foster parents had previously lived until 2015, the Daily Mail reports.

 @LizCrokin https://t.co/gd4qxfgcxf